 Is your curriculum long in the tooth?

 We know that curriculum is a hugely important factor in influencing outcomes.
 Ofsted are giving it a lot of attention and everyone is ‘treating it seriously’ and debating what should go in it.
-Some talk about plaiting the curriculum and some are even asking how we can make the curriculum irresistible.
+Some talk about plaiting the curriculum, some say it needs to be ‘brave’ and others are even asking how we can make the curriculum irresistible.

 We also know that schools can be spectacularly good at churning out students with bits of paper in things they don’t need.
 Many aren’t future-ready because the curriculum hasn’t prepared them to flourish.